Better bounds on finite-order Grothendieck constants: Bounds on KG(d->2)

 The connection between $\KG{d}{}$ and Bell nonlocality has first been established by Tsirelson~\cite{Tsi87} and was later investigated more thoroughly in~\cite{AGT06}.
 We refer to the appendix of~\cite{VP08} for a detailed construction of the quantum realisation of the Bell inequalities constructed in our work.
 Note that the new lower bound mentioned in \cref{sec:asy} slightly improves on the upper bound on $v_c^\mathrm{Wer}=1/\KG{3}{}$, namely, it reduces it from about $0.69606$ to $0.69604$; see also~\cite{DIB+23} for the definition of this number and its interpretation as a noise robustness.

-Works anticipating the connection with $\KG{d}{2}$ can be traced back to 2008~\cite{PV08,VP08}, when Vértesi and Pál studied the realisation of Bell inequalities with real quantum mechanics and the advantage of $d$-dimensional quantum systems over real ones.
-This continued with the work of Briët et al.~\cite{BBT11} but gained traction when the powerful result by Renou et al.~\cite{RTW+21} showed that complex numbers are necessary for the complex formalism.
+Works anticipating this connection with $\KG{d}{2}$ go back to 2008~\cite{PV08,VP08}, when Vértesi and Pál investigated the realisation of Bell inequalities in real quantum mechanics and showed that $d$-dimensional complex systems can outperform real ones.
+This line of research was further developed by Briët et al.~\cite{BBT11}.

 We refer to~\cite{VP08} for the explicit connection; for this, the examination of \cref{tab:literature_n2} should be of some help as it gives the bridge between their notations and ours.